chrisnguyn/rosie/README.md

     `MYSQL_USER=replace_me`
     `MYSQL_PW=replace_me`

-2. Go into `docker-compose-sample.yml`, replace lines 11 and 12 with your respective DB name and password, rename file to `docker-compose.yml`
+2. Go to `docker-compose-sample.yml`, replace lines 11 and 12 with your respective DB name and password, and rename file to `docker-compose.yml`

 3. `docker build -t rosiebot .`